- Tesla, Oracle and HPE’s recently announced moves from California to Texas expected to trigger a rise in apartment demand.

 At city level, Houston (186,300 apartments), Austin (114,500) and Dallas (113,800) offer the most high-end apartments to those looking for comfort and exclusive amenities.
 Or, for those in need of a lot of space, smaller cities that tend to offer more square footage — like San Marcos (997 sq.ft), Pearland (990 sq.ft.) and Cypress (984 sq.ft.) — might be the best places to live in Texas.

-Moving from the Bay Area to Texas not only means gaining more room but also cutting down on rent expenses.
+Texas apartments offer great value for your money.
 For example, around $1,600 gets you a high-end 2-bedroom 2-bathroom rental in Austin, Dallas, Houston, San Antonio and Fort Worth.
 Or, for $1,800 on average, you can rent a 3-bedroom 2-bathroom apartment in high-end buildings in any of these major Texas cities.
 It’s also worth noting that the Brownsville area, home of a new Tesla supercharger facility, has the smallest rent for high-end apartments in the state: just $928 per month.

 With the inconvenience of business travel in the face of restrictions and the never-ending need for a tech-savvy workforce, it’s easy to understand why employees would relocate for a company — even when presented with a remote option.
 Companies like Oracle now have work policies that, along with more WFH flexibility, allow their employees to choose their preferred office location.